-While reports originally claimed that Apple was working on a self-driving car, more recent reports suggest that Apple may have changed directions on the project and is now working on an autonomous driving platform.
+While reports originally claimed that Apple was working on a self-driving car, a recent interview with CEO Tim Cook suggests that Apple may have changed directions on the project and is now working on an autonomous driving platform.

 Whatever the end product, Apple is developing something car-related, whether it's an autonomous driving system, an Apple Car or simply an in-car entertainment system - although the company will never admit what.
 We'll let you read all the below evidence and decide for yourselves.

 Evidence that Apple is working on an automated car/system

 Here is where we list some of the most prominent rumours suggesting Apple is making an iCar.

 Tim Cook confirms Apple is working on autonomous driving project

 After years of silence from Apple about its plans for driverless technology and the possibility of an iCar, Apple CEO Tim Cook recently sat down with Bloomberg to discuss the newest project at the company: autonomous driving.

 Talking about the project, Cook says that Apple is "focusing on autonomous systems" and that "it's a core technology that we view as very important.
 We sort of see it as the mother of all AI projects.
 It's probably one of the most difficult AI projects to actually work on".